How to File a Glass Damage Claim Without Increasing Your Rate

 Result: $0 out-of-pocket cost.
 At renewal 6 months later, the premium remained flat because the insurer categorized the event as an "Act of Nature."

-Glass Claim Decision Matrix
+Glass Claim Matrix

 Factor File a Claim Pay Out of Pocket